Douglas Zorrilla" />

 It is important to note that foreign workers must meet the following “unique and specialized talent” definition to qualify for this category:

-A list of designated partners includes the following organizations (as of June 12, 2017):
+The list of designated partners includes the following organizations (as of June 12, 2017):

 Alternatively, employers may hire a highly-skilled foreign worker without a referral from the above-mentioned organizations, provided that the foreign worker is a highly skilled worker in one of the following occupations: